-The Ginever Entertainment online services are operated by Robert James Dennington (Tinytimrob), 60 Halesworth Road, Pendeford, Wolverhampton, United Kingdom, WV9 5PJ.
-He provides these services to you under the agreement that you comply with the terms printed below.
+The Ginever Entertainment online services are operated by Ruby-Jane Dennington (Theleruby) who provides these services to you under the agreement that you comply with the terms printed below.
 These terms apply to all areas which are under the jurisdiction of Ginever Entertainment, and users are expected to be compliant at all times.

 Our intention is that Ginever should be a fun, relaxed and friendly community for everyone involved.
 Consequently, we try hard not to discriminate against people based on their race, age, nationality, gender, romantic orientation, sexual orientation, disability status, religion, etc. because we want everyone to be able to fit in here and have a good time.
 We also expect users to put in the same effort.

 All users should try their very best to behave respectfully towards each other, and to avoid intentionally aggravating others or disturbing the peace.
 People who are active within the community are also expected to learn each others' no-go zones and not to enter them.
 If it's clear that things are going too far, or that the person you're speaking to will be unable to brush off your comments, then you are expected to back down; in doing so, you help to maintain the community feeling that we strive to achieve.

 Closed-minded behaviour which is intended to cause unwarranted distress to minority groups (e.g. racism, sexism, homophobia, transphobia, religious bigotry, xenophobia, etc.) is particularly inexcusable and explicitly forbidden.
 People who engage in this sort of behaviour will be dealt with harshly.